 It is a matter of perception and terminology often used to describe the same thing.
-However it is how others may come to understand what they are.
+However, it is how others may come to understand what they are.
 Many perceive the term “self-defence” as solely learning the physical aspect.
-In many cases it is perceived this way due to martial art clubs promoting what they do as self-defence.
+In many cases, it is perceived this way due to martial art clubs promoting what they do as self-defence.
 Martial arts and self-defence are very different.
 The term “Self-protection” is more commonly associated with a heavier emphasis on violence prevention but also teaches the physical defence of self.

-How is self-protection part of conflict management?
+How is Self-protection part of conflict management?

 Depending upon where you live in the world, conflict management can be viewed in different ways.
 Some see conflict management as mediation or arbitration and they would be correct.
-Others also use conflict management to describe a more thorough picture inclusive of all element of conflict from simple disputes to warfare.
+Others also use conflict management to describe a more thorough picture inclusive of all elements of conflict from simple disputes to warfare.
 So in the big picture of conflict management, self-protection is indeed part of it.

 Do you address important issues such as the legal aspect?

 Absolutely!
 We place heavy emphasis on teaching people their legal rights and responsibilities when it comes to self-defence.
 We fully educate on aspects of the Canadian Criminal Code or those pertinent to the country we are teaching in at the time.
 Learning your rights is so much more than reading the words.
 It is also understanding how knowing your rights, impacts you on a psychological level.
 We teach you what we term as the "Psychological Permission Slip".
-This helps you to truly understand your rights and how to effectively communicate within conflict where communication is a possibility.
+This helps you to truly understand your rights and how to effectively communicate within a conflict where communication is a possibility.

 Many self-defence classes only teach physicality.
 Why is this?

-For many instructors their background has been in the traditional arts.
-As a result they may have only learned the physical aspect of defending oneself.
+For many instructors, their background has been in the traditional arts.
+As a result, they may have only learned the physical aspect of defending oneself.
 If you arrive at a self-defence course and the instructor is wearing their gi, then it is a fair assessment that you are about to learn martial art based techniques taught in a martial art based way.
 No practical self-defence class should be teaching the physical element before educating in the non-physical.
-In addition the physical element should be built upon reality, therefore non-complicated in nature.
+In addition, the physical element should be built upon reality, therefore non-complicated in nature.

 What should I expect to learn?